 - Working-Class Hero: A competent commoner who learned his trade on the seas before he was knighted.

 Ser Brienne of Tarth

 Played By: Gwendoline Christie

 Voiced By: Irene Jimenez (Latin American Spanish), Kimiko Saito (Japanese)

-A tall, masculine-looking woman who feels more comfortable wearing a suit of armor than a dress, the only daughter of Lord Selwyn of Tarth, known as the Evenstar.
-Originally introduced as a warrior sworn to King Renly Baratheon, she's sworn herself to Catelyn Stark.
+A tall, masculine-looking woman who feels more comfortable wearing a suit of armor than a dress, the only child of Lord Selwyn Tarth, known as the Evenstar.
+Originally introduced as a warrior sworn to King Renly Baratheon, she swears herself to Catelyn Stark after the latter helps her escape being falsely accused of Renly's murder.
 Since Catelyn's death, Brienne has made it her mission to fulfill her oath to retrieve Sansa and Arya and take them somewhere safe.